Our podcast series presents discussions about Middle Eastern current events, history, and politics with experts and professors from UCF.

 Ep.
 18 – Lori Murray

 Lori Esposito Murray is an adjunct senior fellow at the Council on Foreign Relations.
 Prior to joining CFR, she held the distinguished national security chair at the U.S. Naval Academy sponsored by the Class of 1960.
 She is also an adjunct professor at the University of Connecticut and president emeritus of the World Affairs Councils of America (WACA), the largest nonpartisan, nonprofit grassroots organization dedicated to educating and engaging the American public on global issues.
+In this podcast episode, Dr. Murray discusses chemical weapons and the geopolitics of weapons of mass destruction.

 Ep.
 17 – John Gilbert